Keieewppy/Keieewppy/README.md

 ### 🙋 About me

 - 📱 I build **Flutter** and **React Native** apps, and **Node.js** backends, from the first screen design to the backend behind it
-- 🍔 I co-founded **BeClazo**, a cloud kitchen and football jersey brand, where I run the tech and operations
+- ⚽ I co-founded **BeClazo**, a football jersey brand, where I run the tech and operations
 - 🔭 Currently building **GoKEI**, payment links for Indian merchants
 - 🎓 Final-year BCA student at DITM, Delhi
 - 💼 Open to full-time developer roles